aurorascharff/next14-message-box/STEPS.md

 - Add donut pattern listener snippet and explain.
 - Show the devtools that the server components arent there but the scroller is

 Notes: Contains a children prop.
+Could be any prop.
 Can pass anything here, for example server components.
 Only the js for the scroll handler is loaded.

 ## Validate data